 This course facilitates the development of students' competencies in foundational and epistemological relational and family therapy (RFT) and psychotherapy concerns and critical perspective-taking.
 A major component of the course involves critical analysis of the assumptions underlying conceptual frameworks and therapy practices, as well as considering theories within the historical-political context in which they emerged and with respect to major paradigm shifts in the psychotherapy field more generally.
 We will consider how related empirical and evidence-based research has informed and been guided by various theoretical perspectives.
 We will also attend to how each theory and practice model takes into account power relations, systemic barriers, and the diversity of clients in their various socio-cultural contexts.
-Students will have the opportunity to immerse themselves in the theory or model of their choice and apply it to a relationship experience or transition associated with a specific phase of life and social cultural context.
+Students will have the opportunity to immerse themselves in the theories and apply them to a relationship experience or transition associated with a specific phase of life and social cultural context.